Open-Archypelago/Archypelago/building-blocks/problem-statement/Architecture-Challenge.md

 1. Key stakeholders (20 - 60 minutes)
 1. Decisions (10 - 20 minutes)

-if the challenge is complex or the attendees are not familiar with it then the duraction will be longer.
+If the challenge is complex or the attendees are not familiar with it then the duraction will be longer.

 ### Total duration - 2 to 6 hours (including breaks)